TyMick/tymick.me/_posts/loan-risk-neural-network.md

 <h2 id="evaluating-performance">Evaluating performance</h2>

 A month and a half after I first published this, I have decided I should evaluate whether or not this predictive model is actually _useful_.
 Tipping my hat once again to Michael Wurm for [the idea](https://towardsdatascience.com/intelligent-loan-selection-for-peer-to-peer-lending-575dfa2573cb#fac8), I figure comparing my model's performance to a selection method based on the loan grade assigned by LendingClub ought to be sufficient.
-I'll save a version of `loans_1` to disc, adding a few original columns back for evaluation, so I can do this in a new notebook (this article's long enough already).
+I'll save a version of `loans_1` to disk, adding a few original columns back for evaluation, so I can do this in a new notebook (this article's long enough already).

 ```python
 expected.rename("expected_return", inplace=True)